Access Centers: The Need and The Challenges

 Having clearly visible data in easily accessible forms such as custom dashboards allows healthcare executives to make better decisions more quickly, which improves patient outcomes and enhances margins.
 A technology platform can also integrate with other IT systems to make sure that all available data is easily accessible in one place.

-As the role of the access center continues to evolve, healthcare executives and teams can turn to these practices in order to improve outcomes while expanding revenue.
+As value based care and the role of the access center continues to evolve, healthcare executives and teams can turn to these practices in order to improve outcomes while expanding revenue.

 1- Five Things Health Systems Leaders Need to Know About Access Centers.
 August 2017.
 Retrieved at https://www.kyruus.com/blog/five-things-health-systems-leaders-need-to-know-about-access-centers